Mulfran Press (logo)

 A Friends Meeting House in East London hosted the first launch of the first four in the Mulfran Miniatures series of illustrated pamphlets, as well as Maureen Jivani's Insensible Heart).
 The room was full to overflowing, and all the readers received an enthusiastic response.

 Academi logoAn audience of about 50 enjoyed an exciting mix of talents from South Wales, Trethomas, Merthyr Tydfil, Caerphilly, Penarth and further afield.
-This event was supported by Academi.
+This event was supported by Academi (now known as Literature Wales).

 Recent/forthcoming from Mulfran Press